SergeyIvanov87/Code-Metric-Visualizer-Platform/README.md

 `sudo docker run -it --mount type=bind,src=./,target=/mnt pmccabe_vis:latest`

 Having all steps acomplished and with no erros in a processing logic, the content representing pseudo filesystem appears by path `<your project directory>/api.pmccabe_collector.restapi.org`.
-Typically it contains the `main` directory and `README.md` file for instructions.
+Typically it contains the `cc` directory (stands for Cyclomatic Complexity) and `README-CC-*.md` file for API instructions.
 In none of those file are appeared, then other different failures have taken place.
 I'd very appreciate for any documented issues.
 In my own experience the essential utility `pmccabe` crashed when I was tried to estimate complexity of a Linux kernel project.

 # Submodules